Stellantis recalls RAMs over loss of safety aids following government investigation

 Investigation summary

-The regulator, the National Highway Traffic Safety Administration (NHTSA), opened an investigation on November 11 of last year following 134 complaints about a loss of braking, which would occur intermittently or permanently and “at all speeds.”
+The regulator, the National Highway Traffic Safety Administration (NHTSA), opened an investigation on November 11 of last year following 134 complaints about a loss of braking performance, which would occur intermittently or permanently and “at all speeds.”

 Replacing the anti-lock brakes (ABS), along with the hydraulic control unit (HCU) would sometimes correct the issue but, at least in several cases, the parts were not available due to a back order.
 Both systems work together to control the braking force for each wheel and prevent lockups during sudden braking.